playcanvas/engine/README.md

 # PlayCanvas WebGL Game Engine

 PlayCanvas is an open-source game engine.
-It uses HTML5 and WebGL to run games and other interactive 3D content in all modern browsers without the need for a plugin.
+It uses HTML5 and WebGL to run games and other interactive 3D content in any mobile or desktop browser.

 ## Project Showcase